Privacy Policy

 memory_deletefrom your client, or use the atom-level delete control in your console.
 Irreversible. - Domain-level deletion — call

 memory_delete_domain(with the requiredconfirm: trueflag) or use the domain delete control in your console.
-Removes every atom tagged with that domain.
+Removes every atom tagged with that private domain.
+It does not act on shared room (xroom:) domains — room-content deletion is support-assisted (see 11.8).
 Irreversible. - Connector revocation — revokes the OAuth tokens for one client without touching your atoms.
 From console.mnemoverse.com → Settings → Connected apps.

 - Account deletion — email support@mnemoverse.com from the address on the account.
-We delete the account record, all atoms, all OAuth state, and all stored embeddings within 30 days; backups age out within the 35-day window described in 11.4.
+We delete the account record, your private account-owned atoms, OAuth state, and corresponding stored embeddings within 30 days of verifying the request.
+Copies inside backups disappear as the provider's backup window rolls past them, as described in 11.4.

 Subject-access requests (your right to a copy of the data we hold, or to restriction/objection under GDPR) follow the same channel.